2024 United States presidential election in West Virginia

 The 2024 United States presidential election in West Virginia took place on Tuesday, November 5, 2024, as part of the 2024 United States presidential election in which all 50 states plus the District of Columbia participated.
 West Virginia voters chose electors to represent them in the Electoral College via a popular vote.
 The state of West Virginia has four electoral votes in the Electoral College, following reapportionment due to the 2020 United States census in which the state lost one congressional seat.

 Republican Donald Trump easily won West Virginia a third time in 2024, with a 41.9% margin of victory and just under 70% of the vote.
-Having been Trump's strongest state in 2016 and his second-strongest state in 2020, another strong Republican win was near-guaranteed in West Virginia.
+The state had gone to the Republicans for a party record of seven consecutive presidential elections since 2000, and it had been Trump's strongest state in 2016 and his second-strongest in 2020.
+As a result, West Virginia was projected to be a safe red state before the 2024 election.

 This marks the fourth presidential election, both consecutively and ever, in which the Republican won every county in West Virginia.
-Trump's 69.97% of the vote is the highest percentage any party has won in the state's history.
+Trump's 69.97% of the vote is the highest percentage any party has won in the state's history of presidential elections.

+Meanwhile, neighboring Virginia voted for Harris, with the two states differing by 48 percentage points in margin.